-- Groups using this area include School for Seniors, Ukulele lessons, T'ai Chi, Zumba
+- Groups currently using this area include School for Seniors, ukulele lessons, T'ai Chi, Zumba and Broadway Boogie.

-- The 50 & Better Centre is available for hire every day during and after business hours and on weekends at reasonable rates on a casual or regular basis with preference given to community based activities.
+Mathers House and Criteron House are available for hire each day during and after business hours and on weekends at very reasonable rates.
+Fees are calculated on a casual or regular basis with preference given to community based activities.

 Hire Application Form Hire Application Form

-The following list gives you an idea of the sort of activities which are available:
+The following gives you an idea of the sort of activities which are offered at Mathers Place:

 - Adult Learners' Week activities

 - Seniors Week activities

 - Seminars on issues such as healthy ageing, safety and security

 - Lunch and light refreshments Monday to Friday

 Do you have ideas for activities for our facilities?
 Would you like to provide an activity?
 While the City of Hobart provides the facilities and some activities, we are always looking for partnerships and opportunities to work with groups, organisations or individuals.
 If your activity fits in with the social inclusion aims of the City of Hobart, we would be keen to talk to you and look at ways in which we may be able to support your activity.